 The Bose Smart Soundbar 300 is a superb choice for music and movies in small-to-medium-sized rooms, with an expansive sound and some really innovative extra features.

 Is there a better alternative?

-If you want to build a whole-home audio system, the $400 Sonos Beam is a better choice.
-It sounds great and its software platform remains the very best in the business for those who want total control over their music and their speakers.
+If you want to build a whole-home audio system, the $449 Sonos Beam Gen 2 is a better choice.
+It sounds great — with or without its Dolby Atmos capabilities — and its software platform remains the very best in the business for those who want total control over their music and their speakers.

 But, if what you’re really after is a soundbar that can drastically improve your TV’s audio performance for movies and shows, and do an equally good job with your favorite music, I think the Bose Smart Soundbar 300 sounds better.